CCNA Training

 6.2 Compare traditional networks with controller-based networking

-6.3 Describe controller-based, software defined architecture (overlay, underlay, and fabric) 6.3.a Separation of control plane and data plane 6.3.b Northbound and Southbound APIs
+6.3 Describe controller-based, software-defined architecture (overlay, underlay, and fabric)

 6.4 Explain AI (generative and predictive) and machine learning in network operations